Finna AI (FINNA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Finna AI Historical Price

-According to the latest data gathered on Finna AI live price page, the current price of Finna AI is 0USD.
+According to the latest data gathered on Finna AI live price page, the current price of Finna AI is 0.000055USD.
 The circulating supply of Finna AI(FINNA) is

 In the past 24 hours, Finna AI has shown a price movement of